 Level 2: Prices determined using other significant observable inputs.
-Observable inputs are inputs that reflect the assumptions market participants would use in pricing a security and are developed based on market data obtained from sources independent of the reporting entity.
+Observable inputs are inputs that other market participants may use in pricing a security.
 These may include quoted prices from similar activities, interest rates, prepayment speeds, credit risk, and others.
-Debt securities are valued in accordance with evaluated bid price supplied by the pricing service and generally categorized as Level 2 in the hierarchy.
-Securities that are categorized as Level 2 in the hierarchy include, but are not limited to, repurchase agreements, U.S. government agency securities, corporate securities, and commercial paper.

 Level 3: Prices determined using significant unobservable inputs.
-In situations where quoted prices or observable inputs are unavailable or deemed less relevant (for example, when there is little or no market activity for an investment at the end of the period), unobservable inputs may be used.
-Unobservable inputs reflect the reporting entity's own assumptions about the factors market participants would use in pricing the security and would be based on the best information available under the circumstances.
+In situations where quoted prices or observable inputs are unavailable or deemed less relevant unobservable inputs may be used.
+Unobservable inputs reflect the reporting entity's own assumptions about the factors market participants would use in pricing the security and would be based on the best information available.

 The asset or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.
-There are two types of valuation techniques most commonly used and vary depending on the level of investment.
-These two techniques are the market approach and income approach.
-The market approach uses prices and other relevant information generated by the market transactions involving identical or similar assets and liabilities.
-The income approach discounts future amounts to a single current amount and the discount rate used in the process should reflect current market expectations about risks associated with those future cash flows.